Skip to Content

 Some species build nests above ground, often attached to structures or vegetation.

-• Nest locations: Eaves, attics, wall voids, trees, shrubs, and sometimes inside sheds or under decks.
+• Nest locations: Eaves, attics, wall voids, trees, shrubs, sheds, and under decks.

-• Appearance: Grayish paper nests, sometimes partially enclosed, with a noticeable entrance hole.
+• Appearance: Gray paper nests, sometimes partially enclosed, with a noticeable entrance hole.

-• Risk: High near doors, play areas, or high-traffic walkways, where vibrations and movement can trigger defensive behavior.
+• Risk: High near doors, play areas, or walkways—movement and vibration can trigger defensive behavior.

-Both ground and aerial nests can contain hundreds to thousands of wasps by late summer, especially in warm seasons across Boise, Nampa, Meridian, and surrounding communities.
+Both ground and aerial nests can contain hundreds to thousands of wasps by late summer—especially in warm seasons across Boise, Meridian, Nampa, Caldwell, and nearby communities.

 How to Identify Yellow Jackets vs. Bees and Other Wasps